ejjoo/BulkStream/README.md

 	});
 ```

-BulkStream has only two event. 'data' is called when array of data has filled by the size as you want and 'close' is when readable-stream has closed.

-Unfortunately, it's not possible to receive data through stream.
-This is because Readable Stream is only acceptable string and byteBuffer only.

-You can use writable stream's method and events, like a cork method or finish event.
+* BulkStream has two type of events.
+1. data
+- This will be emited when bulk array has filled with configured size
+2. close
+- readable-stream has closed.